snozh5/temp/Support Vector Machine.md

  Kernels are functions which help to transform non-linear datasets.
 They take input as a low dimension and transform it into a high dimension space and such technique is called as kernel trick.
 Given a dataset, we can try various kernels, and choose the one that produces the best model.
 Top three commonly used kernel functions are:-

-- **The Linear Kernel:-** Ths kernel is the basic of all, as the name suggest it linearly seperate the classes.
+- **The Linear Kernel:-** Ths kernel is the basic of all, as the name suggest it linearly separate the classes.
 Mostly used for text recognition problems.
 Computational time is faster than other kernels.
 - **The Polynomial Kernel:-** This is kernel is used to create polynomial decision boundaries in non-linear datasets.
 - **The Radial Basis Function (RBF) kernel:-** This kernel is one of the most popular and largely used when the dataset is non-linear.
 It has the ability to convert highly non-linear feature to linear space.